certtools/intelmq-tutorial/lesson-2.md

 The file `/opt/intelmq/var/lib/bots/maxmind_geoip/GeoLite2-City.mmdb` contains the free GeoLite2 database for fast local lookups.

 Add a geolocation lookup bot to your pipeline replacing the `cymru-whois-expert`.
-(Re-)Start any collector containing IP addresses of FQDNs (e.g. the Bambenek feed) and start all needed bots to see the data in the file.
+(Re-)Start any collector containing IP addresses (e.g. the DynDNS feed) and start all needed bots to see the data in the file.

 <details>
     <summary>Click to see the answer.</summary>